MattiaBaricordi/phylogeny_tutorship_2025/01_NCBI/NCBI_overview.md

 ---

 ## **Taxonomy**
-The NCBI Taxonomy page provides resources for exploring the taxonomy of over 160,000 organisms:
+The NCBI Taxonomy page provides resources and tools related to the taxonomy of over 160,000 organisms with molecular data in the NCBI databases.
 - **[Taxonomy](#):** Contains names and phylogenetic lineages.
 - **[Downloads](#):** Full taxonomy database and related files.
 - **[Submissions](#):** Tools for submitting nucleotide sequences.
 - **[Tools](#):** Genetic codes and a Taxonomy Browser.

----
-# National Library of Medicine - NCBI Taxonomy

-The NCBI Taxonomy page provides resources and tools related to the taxonomy of over 160,000 organisms with molecular data in the NCBI databases.

 ---